-To help strengthen the skills of researchers in South Asia, we launched a mentoring programme in June 2020.
-After a competitive selection process, we matched nine mentees with leading experts in SRHR from the region.
-Mentees receive training, support and mentoring on analysis, research and writing, with a rights- and evidence-based perspective.
-The programme is offered for a period of 16 months (from September 2020 to December 2021).
-The programme also offers the opportunity for mentees to publish their research in the South Asia regional issue of SRHM (subject to peer review and editorial approvals).
-As part of the programme, mentees are provided with several opportunities towards building their capacities on rights and evidence-based knowledge creation including through theme-based and methodology webinars and workshops on analysis and writing.
+To help strengthen the rights- and evidence-based knowledge creation skills of researchers, practitioners, advocates in South Asia, we coordinated a mentoring programme from September 2020 to December 2021.
+After a competitive selection process, we invited nine mentees who were mentored by leading experts in SRHR from the region.
+Mentees received training, support and mentoring on analysis, research and writing, with a rights- and evidence-based perspective.
+The programme also offered the opportunity for mentees to publish their research in the South Asia regional issue of SRHM (subject to peer review and editorial approvals).